Psychotria viridis: Alkaloids

 Dried P. viridis contains approximately 0.3% dimethyltryptamine (DMT).
 Other alkaloids such as beta-carbolines and N-methyltryptamine (NMT) have been found.

 The alkaloid content is said to be highest in the morning (approx 6am), although there is another peak at night (approx. 6pm).

 Traditional medicine

 The Machiguenga people of Peru use juice from the leaves as eye drops to treat migraine headaches.

-Hallucinogenic
+Entheogen

-P. viridis contains the hallucinogenic—or entheogenic—indole alkaloid dimethyltryptamine (DMT) in levels varying from 0.1% to 0.61% dried mass.
+P. viridis contains the hallucinogenic—or entheogenic—indole alkaloid dimethyltryptamine (DMT); the leaves contain 0.1 to 0.61% N,N-DMT along with traces of MMT and MTHC.
 It is known primarily as an additive to the ayahuasca brew used in South and Central America.
 The mechanism of action is via the monoamine oxidase inhibitor (MAOI) present in Banisteriopsis caapi, which allows ayahuasca to be effective in oral doses (unlike smoking DMT crystals which requires no conditioning partner substance).
 This use was made legal in Brazil in 1992 when B. caapi, P. viridis, and the ayahuasca tea were exempted from the list of illicit drugs.

 Vegetalistas, healers in the Amazon regions of Peru, Ecuador, and Colombia, recognize different sub-varieties of Psychotria viridis, based on the location of glands on the back of the leaves.